FermiParadox/backend_sensors_for_seniors/README.md

 # To run it
-You need MongoDB and you have to edit the DB link in `main.py`.
+You need Python, MongoDB and you have to edit the DB link in `main.py`.
 Or you can contact me and I will give you access to my DB.

 Install all `requirements.txt` and run: